adautomendes/ds-servers/README.md

 `yarn dev`

-In Windows you can run only `runServers.cmd` to run both three servers.
+In Windows you can run only `runServers.cmd` to run both four servers.